stgl/pymccrgb/paper/paper.md

 classification (MCC) [@evans2007], by training a support vector machine classifier using color features of vegetation points and updating ground classified points according to color similarity.
 This new two-stage algorithm, MCC-RGB, requires fewer iterations than the MCC method and removes low vegetation points in settings that can challenge MCC.
 Users can choose to re-classify ground points in a single step or at user defined height ranges representing multiple vegetation classes.
-The package provides a command line interface and Python API to both algorithms.
+The package provides a Python API to both algorithms.

 # Acknowledgements